Is my low libido caused by childhood experiences?

 Answer

 You are correct when you state that childhood sex play of a heterosexual or homosexual nature is normal and common.
-Children are what as referred to as polymorphous perverse and that simply means that they have lots of sexual feelings that are directed in many directions without it being mature heterosexuality or mature homosexuality.
+Children are what we refer to as polymorphous perverse and that simply means that they have lots of sexual feelings that are directed in many directions without it being mature heterosexuality or mature homosexuality.
 It is also common for children to lose interest in continuing that behavior but that varies from one child to the other.

 Without knowing you and all the details of your life I can only put forward some ideas about why you are presently having problems and make some suggestions about getting help: